Trump files paperwork for 2024 presidential run

 President Biden has indicated he intends to run in 2024, although he has not yet formally filed paperwork or made an announcement.

-Both Biden and Trump’s approval ratings have been underwater for months, but the circumstances mean the duo could potentially stage a rematch of the 2020 presidential election.
+Both Biden’s and Trump’s approval ratings have been underwater for months, but the circumstances mean the duo could potentially stage a rematch of the 2020 presidential election.

 Trump’s announcement makes him the first of many anticipated Republican presidential candidates to formally declare their candidacy.

-Earlier on Tuesday, DeSantis brushed off the attacks from Trump as “just noise,” pointing to his reelection victory last week, which he won by large margins.
+Earlier on Tuesday, DeSantis brushed off the attacks from Trump as “just noise,” pointing to his race for the governorship, which he won by a large margin last week.

 Some Republicans had hoped the former president would wait to announce until after the Georgia Senate runoff scheduled for Dec.
 6, when the Trump-backed Herschel Walker will take on Sen. Raphael Warnock (D).